What are allergies?

 What is an allergic reaction?

-An "allergic reaction" is way the body responds to the allergen.
-A chain of events occur that result in an allergic reaction, described here.
+An “allergic reaction” is way the body responds to the allergen.
+A chain of events occur that result in an allergic reaction.

 What are the symptoms of allergies?

-- Moderate reactions include symptoms that spread to other parts of the body.
-Symptoms may include itchiness, hives, and/or swelling, and breathing difficulties.
+Moderate reactions include symptoms that spread to other parts of the body.
+Symptoms may include itchiness, hives, and/or swelling, and trouble breathing.

-- A severe allergic reaction, known as anaphylaxis, is a rare, life-threatening emergency in which the body’s response to the allergen is sudden and affects the whole body.
+A severe allergic reaction, known as anaphylaxis, is a rare, life-threatening emergency in which the body's response to the allergen is sudden and affects the whole body.
 Anaphylaxis may begin with severe itching of the eyes or face.
-Within minutes, more serious symptoms appear, including throat swelling (which could result in difficulty swallowing and breathing); abdominal pain; cramps; vomiting; diarrhea; hives; and swelling (angioedema).
-Mental confusion or dizziness may also result, since anaphylaxis may cause a drop in blood pressure.
+Within minutes, more serious symptoms appear, including throat swelling (which could cause problems with swallowing and breathing); abdominal pain; cramps; vomiting; diarrhea; hives; and swelling (angioedema).
+The person may also have mental confusion or dizziness, since anaphylaxis may cause a drop in blood pressure.

 What are the types of allergies and how are they treated?

-People can be allergic to a wide variety of substances, the most common of which are pollen and dust mites.
+People can be allergic to a wide variety of substances; the most common are pollen and dust mites.
 Other airborne allergens include molds and animal dander.

 Seasonal allergic rhinitis, or hay fever, is an allergic response to pollen.
 It causes inflammation and swelling of the lining of the nose and of the protective tissue of the eyes (conjunctiva).

-Dust mites are microscopic organisms that live in dust and in the fibers of household objects, such as pillows, mattresses, carpet, and upholstery.
+Dust mites are tiny organisms that live in dust and in the fibers of household objects, such as pillows, mattresses, carpet, and upholstery.
 Dust mites especially love warm, humid areas.

 The symptoms of dust mite allergy are similar to those of pollen allergy.
 To help manage dust mite allergies, try using dust mite encasements (airtight plastic/polyurethane covers) over pillows, mattresses, and box springs.
-Also, remove carpet, or vacuum frequently, using a vacuum cleaner with high-efficiency filters.
+Also, remove carpet, or vacuum frequently with a high-efficiency filter vacuum cleaner.
 Treatment may include medications to control nasal/eye and chest symptoms.
 Immunotherapy may be recommended for people whose symptoms are not adequately controlled with avoidance methods and medications.

-Molds are parasitic, microscopic fungi (like Penicillium) with spores that float in the air like pollen.
-Mold is a common trigger for allergies and can be found indoors in damp areas, such as the basement or bathroom, as well as in the outdoor environment in grass, leaf piles, hay, mulch, or under mushrooms.
-Mold spores peak during hot, humid weather.
+Molds are parasitic, tiny fungi (like Penicillium) with spores that float in the air like pollen.
+Mold is a common trigger for allergies.
+Mold can be found indoors in damp areas, such as the basement or bathroom, as well as outdoors in grass, leaf piles, hay, mulch, or under mushrooms.
+Mold spores reach a peak during hot, humid weather.

 Treatment may include medications to control nasal/eye and chest symptoms.
 Immunotherapy may be recommended for people whose symptoms are not adequately controlled with avoidance and medications.

-The proteins secreted by sweat glands in an animal’s skin, which are shed in dander, and to a lesser extent the proteins present in an animal’s saliva, can cause allergic reactions in some people.
-No avoidance measures can compare with removing the pet from the home.
-However, because many people are reluctant to do this, second-best measures include restricting the pet from the bedroom, using air cleaners with HEPA filtration, and washing the pet (cat or dog) frequently.
+Allergic reactions can be caused by the proteins secreted by sweat glands in an animal's skin, which are shed in dander, and (to a lesser extent) by the proteins in an animal's saliva.
+Avoidance measures don’t work as well as simply removing the pet from the home.
+However, because many people are reluctant to do this, second-best measures include keeping the pet out of the bedroom, using air cleaners with HEPA filtration, and washing the pet (cat or dog) frequently.